rytilahti/python-miio/README.md

 # Installation

-Please make sure you have libffi headers installed, you can do this on Debian-based systems (like Rasperry Pi) with ```apt-get install libffi-dev```.
+Please make sure you have libffi and openssl headers installed, you can do this on Debian-based systems (like Rasperry Pi) with ```apt-get install libffi-dev libssl-dev```.

 The easiest way to install the package is to use pip: ```pip install python-mirobo```